Sara-Sundin/SizeMeApp_MVP/TESTING.md

 Tools used:
 - Flake8 - Checks for syntax errors, style violations, and undefined variables.
-- Black - Automatically formats code to follow best practices.
 - Pylint - Provides detailed code analysis and improvement suggestions.

-I ran all my Python code through the Python Linter with the following results.
+I ran all my Python code through the Python Linter.
 The final check for all code files were without errors.
+Below is an example.
 For more images tested on all apps see the [Read Me Images](documents/images_readme) folder.

 ### Example Testing - Accounts App